 I (4 turns) = 30 x 3 = 90 Ns

-So we can see that three times more impluse is generated by doing three turns as opposed to four turns.
-The force is applied to the hammer for longer increasing impluse.
+So, we can see that three times more impulse is generated by doing four turns as opposed to one turn.
+The force is applied to the hammer for longer increasing impulse.

-- Use your knowledge of impluse to explain whether a tennis ball struck with a backhand without following throw with the racket will hit the ball harder than a backhand where the players follows the shot through?
+- Use your knowledge of impulses to explain whether a tennis ball struck with a backhand without following through with the racket will hit the ball harder than a backhand, where the player follows the shot through?

 Force time graphs